lucansky/classbench-ng/README.md

 # ClassBench-ng
 A tool for generation of synthetic classification rule sets for benchmarking, which is based on original (no longer maintained) [ClassBench](http://www.arl.wustl.edu/classbench/).
-Format of the generated rules can be one of the following:
+The format of the generated rules can be one of the following:
 - IPv4 5-tuple
 - IPv6 5-tuple
 - OpenFlow